 - Medievalism in Advertising

 - “Medieval” as a social and political signifier

 - Representations of medieval/Renaissance nobility and royalty in television (Reign, The White Princess, Wolf Hall, etc.)

 - Medievalism in Novels/Short Stories/Poems

 - Potential panel on the novel Jonathan Strange and Mr. Norrell by Susanna Clarke

 If your topic idea does not fit into any of these categories, please feel free to submit your proposal as well.
 I would like to encourage as much participation as possible, and depending on submissions, I may rearrange the topic groupings.

 All papers will be included in sessions with four presenters each, so plan to present on your topic for no more than 15 minutes, inclusive of any audio or visual materials.

-Please submit a title and an abstract of 100-250 words to http://ncp.pcaaca.org.
+Please submit a title and a 250 word abstract to http://conference.pcaaca.org.
 All submissions must be directed to the online database.
 Be sure to indicate whatever audio/visual needs you may have.
 Traditionally, all rooms at the PCA/ACA conference provide a projection screen with sound capability.
 Presenters are required to bring their own laptops and any special connectors.